Hair by Mr. Bean of London

-"Hair by Mr. Bean of London" is the fourteenth episode of the British television series Mr. Bean, produced by Tiger Aspect Productions in association with Thames Video in 1995.
-It was first released on VHS as an exclusive direct-to-video episode in 1995, and was not broadcast on television in the United Kingdom until eleven years later, on 13 August 2006.
+"Hair by Mr. Bean of London" is the fourteenth and finale episode of the British television series Mr. Bean, produced by Tiger Aspect Productions in association with Thames Video in 1995.
+It was first released on VHS as an exclusive direct-to-video episode on 15 November 1995, and was not broadcast on television in the United Kingdom until eleven years later, on 13 August 2006.

 Plot

 Act 1: The Barbershop

 Mr. Bean visits a barber shop and assumes the role of a barber while the real one is on the phone.
 A boy arrives and Bean gives him a bowl cut, but accidentally cuts off part of the boy's hair and ends up shaving a large gap in the middle.
 The next customers have it equally as bad; Bean cuts off the first one's ponytail and shaves off the second one's toupée.
 When the real barber gets off the phone, the customers all angrily confront him, wanting to know where his "assistant" is.
-Bean sneaks away, hiding his face with a calendar of Prince Charles.
+Bean sneaks away, hiding his face with a calendar of the then-Prince of Wales.